CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 Alyssa LeJeune - worked on animatedGraph.py and got it to run by itself by generating random numbers.

-Allen Van - Worked on the TimeDomainHUI.py file, as of now it runs on its own with a set equation set for the sin wave.
+Allen Van - Worked on the TimeDomainGUI.py file, as of now it runs on its own with a set equation set for the sin wave.
+It's more of a demo representation of what to expect when testing live.

 ====Next Steps====